Deriving Derivatives: Examples

-Numerical investigations based on real market data are just as easy to obtain.
-On Figure~2.A.
-Investor~1 believes that the skew should be half as steep as the market-implied.
-We translate volatility curves into market-implied and investor-believed distributions (Figure~2.B).
-This gives us the structure of the growth-optimal derivative product (Figure~2.C).
+Numerical examples based on real market data are just as easy to obtain.
+On Fig.~2.A we have the 6 months skew for STOXX50E as was implied by the market on 28/01/2011.
+Overlayed are two additional skew curves defining the beliefs of two possible investors.
+The investors practically agree on the skew slope near ATM.
+Both believe that it should be almost exactly half as steep as the market-implied.

+The visible difference between the investors is in propagation of their near-ATM belief into the wings.
+Investor~1 takes a global view by tilting the entire volatility curve.
+Investor~2, by contrast, limits his view to the ATM region and does not challenge the market in the wings.
+Figure~2.B shows the relevant market and believed distributions.
+Finally, Figure~2.C displays the shapes of the growth-optimal payoffs as computed from Eq.~(\ref{Eq:f}).

+We look at Investor~2 in greater detail later in the paper when we discuss product safety.

-Looking at the growth-optimal profile we immediately recognize it as a smooth solution which blends two most popular ideas in skew trading -- risk reversals and digitals.
-We also see that skew has something to do with the third moment of the underlying variable.
-We see that our solution incorporates all of the relevant classic intuition while working with real numerical data.
+Here let us focus on the growth-optimal profile for Investor~1.
+We immediately recognize it as a smooth solution which blends two of the most popular ideas in skew trading -- risk reversals and digitals.
+The same picture shows that the skew has something to do with the third moment (recall the typical shape of a third-order polynomial).
+We see that our solution incorporates all of the relevant classic intuition while working with real data.